Getting Started

 Development Environment

-- Create a virtual environment and install development dependencies:
+- Create a virtual environment and install the runtime and development dependencies:

 source venv/bin/activate # On Windows: venv\Scripts\activate